seanmorley15/AdventureLog/documentation/docs/Installation/docker.md

 # Docker 🐋

-Docker is the perffered way to run AdventureLog on your local machine.
+Docker is the preferred way to run AdventureLog on your local machine.
 It is a lightweight containerization technology that allows you to run applications in isolated environments called containers.
 **Note**: This guide mainly focuses on installation with a linux based host machine, but the steps are similar for other operating systems.

 ## Prerequisites